0xPolygonMiden/miden-node/crates/block-producer/README.md

 ### SubmitProvenTransaction

-Submits proven transaction to the Miden network.
+Submits a proven transaction to the Miden network.

 **Parameters**